 /path/of/banner.js |

-These two rules are equivalent and can hit the following resource URLs
+These two rules are equivalent and can match the following resource URLs:

 https://www.example.com/path/of/banner.js |